You must be able to read, write and comprehend the English language at a level exceeding basic conversational English. Required IELTS level is 6.5.

 You can email CIATPL8119@centennialcollege.ca with any specific questions you may have.

-Aviation Medical - Frequently Asked Questions
+Medical Frequently Asked Questions

 You will be required to pay a fee to obtain an aviation medical, so it is suggested that you wait until you have confirmed your seat offer.

-- If you have a CAT 1 then you do not need any other medical certification.
+- If you have a CAT 1, then you do not need any other Medical Certification

-- If you have already applied for the CAT 1 then you can not apply for the CAT 4.
+- If you have already applied for the CAT 1, then you can not apply for the CAT 4

-- If you have not applied for a medical yet, you should apply for the CAT 4 first, wait 7-10 days and then apply for the CAT 1.
+- If you have not applied for a medical yet, you should apply for the CAT 4 first, wait 7-10 days and then apply for the CAT 1

-- Domestic Students: Find an approved CAME through the TC website.
-When searching, select Canada, Ontario and All Cities.
+- When searching, select Canada, Ontario and All Cities.

 [Your name] - c/o Toronto Airways Inc.

-Oshawa, Ontario
+Peterborough, Ontario

 CANADA